EcstaticFly/CodeFrenzy/README.md

 - **Home Page:** Displays a list of upcoming and past contests with filtering and bookmarking options.
 - **Profile Page (Bookmarks):** Shows all bookmarked contests of the user.
 - **Register & Login Pages:** Provides authentication features with JWT-based login.
+- **AddSolution Page (Admin Only):** Allows admins to add YouTube solution links for past contests.
+Accessible via a button on each contest card (if user is an admin).
 - **Contest Details Page:** Displays contest details with attached YouTube links (if available).

 ### API Interfaces (Backend)